Buying a company car means buying the car through your limited company rather than buying it personally

 We’ve come up with a pretty simple answer to a complicated problem: Only buy a car through a limited company if that car has low CO2 emissions!

-We’ve looked at scenarios until our eyes have popped out.
-But essentially, it all comes down to the Benefit In Kind figure.
+Essentially, it all comes down to the Benefit In Kind figure.

 Example 1:

-If the limited company bought the car it would save 19% corporation tax on the purchase of the car (2021), so £3.8k saved.
-It would then give the car to you and the company would pay 13.8% Class 1a National Insurance (2021) on the Benefit In Kind, so 13.8% of £7k = £966 (note, this is tax deductible for corporation tax as well but we’ve not included this very small saving), plus you would pay 40% income tax on the Benefit In Kind as well, so £2.8k.
+If the limited company bought the car it would save 19% corporation tax on the purchase of the car (2021), so £3,800 saved.
+It would then give the car to you and the company would pay 13.8% Class 1a National Insurance (2021) on the Benefit In Kind, so 13.8% of £7,000 = £966 (note, this is tax deductible for corporation tax as well but we’ve not included this very small saving), plus you would pay 40% income tax on the Benefit In Kind as well, so £2,800.

 Example 2:

-So, in total you’re saving £1,459 per year in tax by taking out the lease through the business instead of personally!
+So, in total you’re saving £1,459 per year in tax by taking out the lease through the business instead of personally.

 Summary

-We’ve concluded that it’s best to put your car through a limited company if the car has low emissions.
-Let’s say you fancied treating yourself and your family to a £70k Tesla, if the company bought it outright (similar thing for lease), your company would save £13.3k in corporation tax that year!!
+Let’s say you fancied treating yourself and your family to a £70,000 Tesla.
+If the company bought it outright, your company would save £13.3k in corporation tax that year!

 Are you interested in working with specialist accountants based in Nottingham with national clients?
 Contact us today for a free consultation!